openapi-processor/openapi-processor-spring/README.md

 By default the OpenAPI `array` is mapped to a simple java array.
 It is possible to change that default mapping for example to `java.util.Collection` by adding a type mapping to the generator options.

+The `SpringGeneratrOptions` object has a property `typeMapping` that takes either a file name to a yaml file (with extension `.yaml`) or an inline yaml.

 Given the api:

     /array-collection: